Useful

 From the second half of the nineteenth century, with the proliferation of ceramic applications in the industrial field, a significant portion of Ginori’s - and later Richard-Ginori’s – production consisted of insulators for telegraphs, components for the silk industry, and laboratory porcelain.

-Finally, it is road signage, tiles, baking dishes, and pharmacy jars that mark the definitive entry of the Manifattura Ginori into the daily life of all Italians.
+Ultimately, it was street signs, tiles, baking dishes, and pharmacy jars that marked the definitive entry of the Manifattura Ginori into the daily life of all Italians.